 Teaching, laboratory exercises and seminars

-The academic year is divided into five nine-week blocks.
+The academic year is divided into four nine-week blocks.
 The MSc programme includes many small, highly specialised courses.
 The result is that you will often experience lectures, calculation exercises and possible lab or computer-based exercises among small groups of fellow students.
 This provides a great opportunity to become well acquainted with instructors.

 Student involvement is an important part of instruction, and a tradition of lively discussion and cooperation is well established within the department.
 For instance, many physics courses incorporate colloquiums and seminars.